Healing the Colombian rainforest after the gold rush

-Ziele: This pioneering forestry project entails permanent reforestation and long-term monitoring of parts of Colombia's northeast and northwest, with a particular focus on biodiversity.
-The project seeks to promote sustainable management of forest resources in areas degraded by cattle grazing and mining, in a manner that fosters natural regeneration.
+This pioneering forestry project contributes to permanent reforestation and long-term monitoring of forests located in northern Colombia, with a particular focus on biodiversity.
+The project also seeks to promote a sustainable management of forest resources in areas degraded by cattle grazing and mining.

-Devastated by years of open-cast alluvial gold mining and destructive livestock farming practices in the remote Colombian regions of Cáceres, Antioquia, Cravo Norte and Arauca, the survival of the natural capital and biodiversity of these two important tropical forest regions was severely threatened.
+Devastated by years of open-cast alluvial gold mining and destructive livestock farming practices, the survival of the natural capital and biodiversity of two Colombian tropical forest regions (Cáceres, and Cravo Norte) was severely threatened.

-In opposition to the common practice of reforestation through planting monocultures for tree plantations, this project is aimed at restoring a real forest, with a focus on re-establishing its rich ecosystem.
+In opposition to the common practice of reforestation through planting monocultures for tree plantations, this project aims to restore a real forest, with a focus on reestablishing its rich ecosystem.
 To date, more than twenty local tree species have been planted.
-In addition, a multitude of animals have found a safe haven in the forest.
-The project also provides a new habitat for endangered animals, such as jaguars, neotropical otters and various types of monkeys, among others.
+In addition, a multitude of animals have found a safe haven in the forest, which also provides a new habitat for endangered animals, such as jaguars, neotropical otters and various types of monkeys, among others.

-So far, 1,116 ha of land has been restored in Cáceres and 9,640 ha of land has been surveyed and mapped in Cravo Norte.
+So far, 1,116 hectares of land has been restored in Cáceres, and 9,640 hectares have been surveyed and mapped in Cravo Norte.
 The project has been validated according to the Climate, Community, and Biodiversity Standard (CCB), which is currently the strictest standard for forestation projects.
 It ensures outstanding biodiversity benefits and the integration of local communities into the project.
-About 150 people were employed for the establishment of the project and a further 2 have been employed permanently, providing a vital alternative for a region that has long depended on illegal and heavily destructive activities.
+About 150 people were employed to establish the project, and a further two have received permanent jobs; a vital employment alternative in a region that has long depended on illegal and heavily destructive activities.